f/awesome-chatgpt-prompts/PROMPTS.md

   "composition": {
     "camera_angle": "eye-level",
     "depth_of_field": "shallow",
-    "focus": "A young woman laughing",
+    "focus": "A young ${gender} laughing",
     "framing": "The main subject is framed by a blurred crowd in the background and a camera in the foreground.
 The camera's screen creates a frame-within-a-frame, emphasizing the act of photography."
   },
-  "description_short": "An over-the-shoulder shot of a photographer taking a picture of a joyful young woman laughing heartily in the middle of a blurred crowd.", "environment": {
+  "description_short": "An over-the-shoulder shot of a photographer taking a picture of a joyful young ${gender} laughing heartily in the middle of a blurred crowd.", "environment": {
     "location_type": "outdoor",
     "setting_details": "A busy, crowded public space, likely a city street or plaza.
 The background is filled with many people, all rendered as a soft blur, with some red bokeh lights visible.",